Call for Abstracts: ASP 2026

 Oral symposia should not exceed a total time of 2.5 hours.
 Presentations in an oral symposium should be either 15 or 30 minutes in length.
 If speakers are allocated 15 minutes, up to 10 presentations could fit into the time limit; if speakers are allocated 30 minutes, up to 5 presentations could fit into the time limit.

 Poster symposia should consist of 5-10 poster presentations.
 The start of a poster symposium begins with each participant providing a 3-5 minute oral summary of their poster.
 Time is then provided for attendees to view all posters.
-Poster symposia should conclude with a chaired discussion.
+Poster symposia may conclude with a chaired discussion.

 Workshops and Roundtable Discussions